 Ask a friend:

-- Costs: Free (but you will probably need to treat your friend to lunch 😉).
+Free of cost (but you will probably need to treat your friend to lunch 😉).

 Ask the Court Clerk